Rich Benjamin

 Rich Benjamin is an American cultural critic, anthropologist, and author.
-Benjamin is perhaps best known as a lecturer and a public intellectual, who has discussed issues on NPR, PBS, CNN and MSNBC.
+Benjamin is known as an author, lecturer and a public intellectual, who has discussed issues on NPR, PBS, CNN and MSNBC.
 His writing appears in The New York Times, The New Yorker, The Guardian and The New York Review of Books.

 Career

 Benjamin's work focuses on United States politics and culture, democracy, money, high finance, class, Artificial Intelligence, public policy, global cultural transformation, and demographic change.

 Benjamin has been contributing essays to The New Yorker since 2017.

 Benjamin's book, Searching for Whitopia, was the subject of a TED Talk that has been viewed more than 2.8 million times and been translated into 25 languages.
-The book has received coverage on NPR and MSNBC.
+The book has received coverage on NPR and MS NOW.

 His scholarly research has received funding from the Rockefeller Foundation, the Ford Foundation, the Russell Sage Foundation, Brown University, and the National Endowment for the Humanities.
 In addition, Benjamin became a Fellow in the literary arts at the Bellagio Center, Rockefeller Foundation in 2020.

 In 2021 Benjamin delivered the Poynter Lecture at Yale Law School on "conservatism and Trumpism in the era of digital media—on how right-wing ideology, white fear, and the digital media ecosystem threaten democracy in America."

 He serves on the Board of the Authors Guild, the largest, oldest union of writers in the US that fights for authors’ rights, their commercial interests, and free speech.

 He has presented his research on money, blockchain, and decentralization at a conference on technology.

 In 2021, he served as a Fellow at the Cullman Center for Scholars and Writers at the New York Public Library.

 Benjamin was in Princeton, NJ in 2023 for his research and teaching post as the Anschutz Distinguished Fellow in American Studies at Princeton University.

 In 2023-2024, Benjamin served as a Harvard-Radcliffe Fellow at the Institute for Advanced Study at Harvard University.
 There he continued research on his major field of interest, high finance—the social-scientific dimensions of quants, flash trading, hedge funds, extreme wealth, and risk.